 Her lack of confidence in herself was palpable and heartbreaking.
 She was afraid of being made look like a fool, when in fact, she looked nothing of the sort.
 And when he showed his true colours, he was the butt of the Twitter jokes.

 Being blocked from the outside world, she couldn't see this.
 But I know the way she was feeling, we all do.
-At one point in our lives, we've lived that feeling but we can't let the sweltering fever of 'enough' take over.
+At one point in our lives, we have lived that feeling but we can't let the sweltering fever of 'enough' take over.

 More times than I like to admit, I find myself on the negative side of my own thought process.
-My thoughts range from being bad at my job to being a bad daughter to being a bad customer in Aldi.
-But, surely I am not doing as badly as I think.
+My thoughts range from being bad at my job to being a bad daughter to being a bad customer in Tesco.

 We have to begin to change the way we think about ourselves.
 I am not a shrink, or a life coach, or a book of life-affirming quotes.
-It's bloody hard trying to change a cycle of thoughts when the negative is much easier to accept than the positive.
+It's inextricably hard to change a cycle of thoughts when the negative is much easier to accept than the positive.

 Related: How to reach your potential while avoiding burnout